seancmonahan/dactyl-chimera-keyboard/docs/index.md

 ### Is Dactyl Chimera right for me?

-Dactyl Chimera (DC) is a 5 row, 6 column keyboard on each half.
-You can add an extra inner column if you want to, but you'll need to find a new place for the microcontroller.
+Dactyl Chimera (DC) is a split keyboard with 5 rows and 6 columns in each half.
+It has 60 keys, similar to a 60% keyboard.

-Building DC requires access to a 3d printer and soldering equipment.
-You'll also need access to your own personal Windows, Mac, or Linux computer.
+DC is NOT a treatment for hand/arm pain and will not prevent injuries.
+I simply make keyboards in this style because I don't like spacebar stablilizers.

-You don't "need" to write code or open the command line to set up or use Dactyl Chimera.
-However, you cannot have OLED displays, per-key RGB backlight, or thumbstick support without modifying some C files and working in the Linux command line.
+DC is designed as a "test bench" keyboard.
+It prioritizes adjustability and experimentation, but sacrifices traditional beauty, sound profile.

-Dactyl Chimera is designed for MX-style switches.
-It is not compatible with ALPs, Choc, Topre, or any brand of optical keyswitch.
+Dactyl Chimera is compaible only with MX-style keyswitches.
+It is not compatible with Choc, Alps, or any brand of optical switch.

 ### Designing your keyboard layout

-Start thinking about your layout now!
-You'll want your software to be ready when the keyboard is done printing.
+Start thinking about your layout today!
+It will give you something to do while you wait for your 3D printer.

-#### Understanding the basic theories of keyboard layout design:
+#### Understanding the basics:

-For beginners, I'd read one of the following getting started guides:
+To start, read one of the following guides:

 - Thomas Baart's Guide to working with a small keyboard. https://blog.splitkb.com/how-to-work-with-small-keyboards
 - Currently there is only one item in this list...

-The features your keyboard has will be limited (or expanded) by the firmware you choose.
-The following are "officially supported" (which really just means I'll provide some files to help make the setup a bit easier.)
+Your keyboard's layout will be limited (or enhanced) by the firmware you choose.
-- The easiest user experience is provided by Vial.
-You can update your keyboard's layout instantly by dragging and dropping keycap-shaped tiles onto a picture of your keyboard.
-Learn about Vial here: https://get.vial.today/
+- Vial provides a friendly interface where you drag letters onto a picture of your keyboard. https://get.vial.today/
-- If you seek nigh-unlimited customization at the cost of a more complex setup, QMK is the firmware for you. https://docs.qmk.fm/
+- QMK offers nigh-unlimited customization and control.
+You'll need to write code and run Linux to get the most out of it. https://docs.qmk.fm/
-- The one feature lacking in QMK is bluetooth support.
-That's where ZMK steps in. https://zmk.dev/ Please remember that Dactyl Chimera has no battery compartment and is NOT A PORTABLE KEYBOARD, so the need for wireless is extremely limited.
+- ZMK is the best choice if you want Bluetooth. https://zmk.dev/
-- There is plenty of other firmware out there, but you'll have to do the setup work yourself.
+- There is plenty of other firmware out there.
 The unabridged list can be found here: https://www.reddit.com/r/MechanicalKeyboards/wiki/firmware/

 Once you know what your keyboard CAN do, it's time to figure out what you WANT it to do: